 Pass/Fail Grading Option.
 Pass/fail grading may not be elected for courses applied toward the major.

 Departmental Honors.
 Each spring, the department invites outstanding junior majors to become candidates for graduation with departmental honors.
 There are three principal advantages to this program for the qualified student: first, the two-semester schedule, with two course credits, allows more time for the maturation of the project and grants twice the academic credit for the related research and writing; second, the mutual understanding of the honors candidate and the thesis advisor that the completed work is to be presented to other interested readers also contributes to an enhanced relationship and a shared commitment that it be brought to a satisfactory conclusion; third, the quality of this relationship and of the completed work can inform much more substantive letters of recommendation, based on the student's demonstrated competence, discipline, and independence, the personal characteristics most sought by professional schools and potential employers alike.

 Departmental invitees must discuss proposed topics with the preferred advisor before the beginning of the academic year.
 They must produce sufficient written work of sufficiently good quality by the end of the fall semester of the senior year to justify formal nomination by the history department to the college's honors committee.
 They must also present their work to a small faculty panel at the end of the winter semester in an oral defense.
-Finally, before graduation, the honors candidate must have demonstrated reading competence in a foreign language, which is commonly shown by completion of the fourth semester of college language-study.

 External Credits.
 Majors must take a minimum of eight history courses from Bates faculty members.
 This means that students may use a maximum of two credits taken elsewhere (transfer or off-campus study courses) toward the major requirements.
 Advanced Placement credits, awarded for a score of four or five on the relevant examination, may count toward overall college graduation requirements but do not count toward the history major or minor.